W (TV series): Other adaptations

 A Thai remake of the drama, Switch On was aired on Channel 3 on November 19, 2021.
+The adaptation changes the setting of the alternate universe from a webtoon to a virtual reality video game.

 An American adaptation, titled Angel City was in development at The CW.
 The project will be produced by CBS Studios with Craig Plestis as executive producer.

+A Malaysian remake of the drama, which also titled W: Two Worlds premiered in November 2023 on Viu and aired its final episode in early January 2024.

+A Chinese remake of the drama titled "The Next stop W" started streaming in 2023.
+Available on WeTV, it is a shortened version of the drama set in Guangzhou.